no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

     - **Task**: So my job is to build a scalable microservices-based backend, and optimize the database-related parts and enhance security.
     - **Action**: So I had to take some actions to finish my task. so First,
         - **to handle scalability**, I used springboot to developed a modular microservices architecture and designed plenty of RESTful APIs.
 Each service handled a specific function, like user management, poll management, and data analytics `/ ˌænəˈlɪtɪks /`.
-        - **to optimize database-related parts**, I used Redis caching to reduce database load and speed up responses.
+        - **to handle database**, I used Redis caching to reduce database load and speed up responses.
 I also optimized database queries by adding indexes, removing redundant joins.
+        - **to handle security**, I used Spring Security and OAuth2 for authentication and authorization.
-        - **to process data**, I used Kafka to make data analysis much faster.
+        - **to handle data processing**, I used Kafka to make data analysis much faster.
+        - **to handle storage**, I integrated AWS RDS to enhance data management. , integrating third-party analytics `/ ˌænəˈlɪtɪks /` tools.
         - **to handle deployment**, I used Docker and Kubernetes to handle it.
-        - **to strengthen security**, I used Spring Security and OAuth2 for authentication and authorization.
-        - **to handle storage**, I integrated AWS RDS to enhance data management. , integrating third-party analytics `/ ˌænəˈlɪtɪks /` tools.
-    - **Result**: as the result, The system handled **20%** more daily transactions, API response times improved by **30%**. and user engagement went up by **25%** . and the platform became more scalable and efficient.
-The new microservices setup made the system more flexible and easier to maintain.
+    - **Result**: as the result, The new microservices architecture made the system more flexible and easier to maintain. and the platform also became more scalable and efficient, like: The system handled **20%** more daily transactions, API response times improved by **30%**. and user engagement went up by **25%** .
 - **Project 2**: Prodege `/proʊdeɪˈʒeɪ/` - Backend Developer (Aug 2019 - Nov 2022, El Segundo, CA)
     - **Situation**: As for the second company, Prodege, it is an online marketing company, I’m a senior backend java developer there. it was growing fast, but their old backend couldn’t keep up with new features and increasing user activity.
     - **Task**: so my task was to (I was responsible for building) build a scalable microservices-based backend.
 This included designing RESTful APIs, integrating third-party analytics `/ ˌænəˈlɪtɪks /` tools, and ensuring high performance and reliability.